Comparing work in Slack to email and Microsoft Teams

 Slack users are more satisfied with their jobs

 Job satisfaction and retention are strongly correlated to an employee’s opportunity for growth, sense of purpose and perception of support received by their company.
-For example, our research found that email users are three times more likely to be dissatisfied with their roles than Slack users, and Slack users report up to 15% higher levels of job satisfaction than Microsoft Teams/email users.
+For example, our research found email users are 3x more likely to be dissatisfied with their roles than Slack users, and Slack users report up to 15% higher levels of job satisfaction than Microsoft Teams/email users.

-We also found that job satisfaction is related to intrinsic motivators such as purpose, and how a company supports that, while retention is correlated with structure, belief in leadership, feeling valued and heard and receiving recognition from others.
+We also found that job satisfaction is related to intrinsic motivators like purpose, and how a company supports that; while retention is correlated with structure, belief in leadership, feeling valued and heard, and receiving recognition from others.

-- 65% of Slack users are empowered to make strategic decisions, vs 46% of Microsoft Teams users and 48% of email users
+- 65% of Slack users are empowered to make strategic decisions vs. 46% with Microsoft Teams and 48% with email

-- 74% of Slack users feel that they have the tools to be successful at work, vs 58% of email users
+- 74% of Slack users feel they have the tools to be successful at work vs. 58% with email

-- 67% of Slack users feel that they have the right leadership, vs 55% of Microsoft Teams users and 54% of email users
+- 67% of Slack users feel they have the right leadership vs. 55% with Microsoft Teams and 54% with email

-A majority of Slack users directly attribute their use of Slack to feeling more supported by their company, satisfied with their autonomy and being recognised for their accomplishments.
-On the other hand, email users are three times more likely to be dissatisfied with their roles than Slack users.
-Compared to Microsoft Teams users, Slack users are more likely to feel that Slack directly helps them to achieve work-life balance, and has a positive impact on both their purpose at work and recognition from their peers.
+A majority of Slack users directly attribute their use of Slack to feeling more supported by their company, satisfied with their autonomy and being recognized for their accomplishments.
+On the flip side, email users are three times more likely to be dissatisfied with their roles than Slack users.
+Compared to Microsoft Teams users, Slack users are more likely to feel that Slack directly helps them achieve work-life balance, and has a positive impact on both their purpose at work and recognition from peers.

 Since Slack users easily and efficiently engage with the product itself, they can leverage its capabilities to tackle a larger variety of jobs than with Microsoft Teams or email.
-The tool empowers employees to work in their own way, successfully tackle each day’s challenges and make quick, strategic decisions.
-This means that they’re more likely to have job satisfaction and enjoy an improved quality of work life with Slack.
-The more engaged the employee, the happier they are – and the better work that they produce.
+The tool empowers employees to work their way, successfully tackle each day’s challenges and make fast strategic decisions.
+This means they’re more likely to have job satisfaction and enjoy an improved quality of work life with Slack.
+The more engaged the employee, the happier they are—and the better work they produce.

 Methodology

-The Reframing Engagement Report was conducted by Quadrant Strategies among 1,800 knowledge workers in the US aged 18–64.
-It included an oversample of 600 Slack users, 600 Microsoft Teams users and 600 email users.
+The Reframing Engagement Report was conducted by Quadrant Strategies among 1,800 knowledge workers ages 18-64 in the U.S. It included an oversample of 600 Slack users, 600 Microsoft Teams users and 600 email users.
 Results of any sample are subject to sampling variation, which in this study is +/- 3%.
-For more information about this study, please get in touch with pr@slack.com.
+For more information about this study, please reach out to pr@slack.com.